 Hudson, who is on the witness list, is expected to attend the upcoming trial.

-Her career has continued to blossom and remain varied since her relatives' deaths.
-Her recent milestones include penning a memoir detailing her struggles with her weight, being cast to play Nelson Mandela's ex-wife Winnie in an upcoming movie, releasing a new album and singing a well-received tribute to Whitney Houston at the most recent Grammy awards in February.
+Her career has continued to blossom and remain varied since her relatives’ deaths.
+Her recent milestones include penning a memoir detailing her struggles with her weight, being cast to play Nelson Mandela’s ex-wife Winnie in an upcoming movie, releasing a new album and singing a well-received tribute to Whitney Houston at the most recent Grammy Awards show in February.

 CNN’s Ted Rowlands in Chicago and Alan Duke in Los Angeles contributed to this report.